-Customer Satisfaction or CSAT Survey responses are at an all-time low in 2022.
+Customer Satisfaction or CSAT Survey responses are at an all-time low.
 This causes problems like ‘non-response bias’ leaving customer and employee experience specialists baffled as to what their results truly indicate.

 Regardless of what critics say, survey fatigue is real and has become a worldwide issue, especially in the post-pandemic era where work silos and lapse of communication has become a norm.
 Almost no one likes to fill out a long questionnaire with a lot of questions.
 Surveys with too many questions or poorly structured response alternatives will certainly cause your user to abandon the survey before finishing it, and they will be less likely to participate in the future.